 So there’s no “one size fits all” for which credit cards are best to keep past the first year.
 Some cards are worth keeping for the annual benefits, even if you don’t intend to spend a dime on the credit card (as outlined above).
 Other cards, however, are worth keeping because the points bonuses earn exceed the annual fee.

-For the average consumer, I’d say the two cards that strike the best balance between a reasonable annual fee and great bonuses would be the Chase Sapphire Preferred® Card ($95 annual fee) and Starwood Preferred Guest American Express card ($95 annual fee).
+For the average consumer, I’d say the two cards that strike the best balance between a reasonable annual fee and great bonuses would be the Chase Sapphire Preferred® Card ($95 annual fee) and Marriott Bonvoy American Express Card ($95 annual fee (Rates & Fees)).

 Between the two cards you have my above three requirements satisfied (no foreign transaction fees, one card not issued by American Express, and category bonuses).
 The Chase Sapphire Preferred card gets you double points on dining and travel, while the Starwood American Express essentially earns you 1.25 airline miles per dollar spent (since you get a 15,000 point bonus for every 60,000 points transferred).